You are listening to the Sean Hannity Radio Show Podcast.

 Well, in the emails, Doug Band says that this guy is, quote, very important to us.

-Why is he important to him?
+Why is he important to them?

 I can think of millions of reasons.

-It's it's all about money and pay to play, and I can tell you, Sean, because I've seen them, there are more that are going to be coming out that continue to lay the pattern that foreigners got access to the Secretary of State because they were major Clinton Foundation donors.
+And I can tell you, Sean, because I've seen them, there are more that are going to be coming out that continue to lay the pattern that foreigners got access to the Secretary of State because they were major Clinton Foundation donors.

-So the bottom line here is is we now have direct evidence that people that donated to their foundation were given access, and in many instances, the access resulted in them making money because Hillary and Bill provided the access.
+So the bottom line here is we now have direct evidence that people that donated to their foundation were given access.

 Let's go through some of the examples.